PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 Strong and Week Duality
 -----------------------

-In the above introduction, we learned about the definition of primal and dual problems.
-You may find that the dual problem has a suitable property, that the dual problem is convex.
+In the previous section, we learned about the definition of primal and dual problems.
+You may have noticed that the dual problem has a useful property, it is convex.

 .. note::

-    The naive idea is that since the dual problem is convex, that is, convenient to solve, can the solution of the primal problem be converted to the solution of the dual problem?
+    The natural question that arises is whether the solution to the primal problem can be obtained by solving the dual problem, since the latter is easier to solve.

-We will discuss the weak and strong duality to show you the connection between the primal and dual problems.
+To answer this question, we need to understand the concepts of weak and strong duality.
+These concepts will allow us to establish a connection between the primal and dual problems.

 .. tab-set::